Spanish Armada: Execution

 Only 122 ships from the Spanish fleet entered the Channel; the four galleys, one nao, five pataches and the 10 Portuguese caravels had left the fleet before the first encounter with the English fleet.
 An additional 5 pataches, dispatched to deliver messages to Parma, should be deducted which brings the number to 117 Spanish ships facing the roughly 226-strong English fleet.
 The Spanish fleet outgunned that of the English with 50% more available firepower than the English.
 The English fleet consisted of the 34 ships of the Royal Fleet, 21 of which were galleons of 200 to 400 tons, and 163 other ships, 30 of which were of 200 to 400 tons and carried up to 42 guns each.
-Twelve of the ships were privateers owned by Lord Howard of Effingham, Sir John Hawkins and Sir Francis Drake.
+Twelve of the ships were privateers owned by Lord Howard of Effingham, John Hawkins and Sir Francis Drake.

 In the beginning of June, Parma had sent Captain Moresin with some pilots to Admiral Sedonia.
-Upon Moresin's return on June 22, the report he made to Farnese caused him distress.
-Medina Sedonia was under the impression that Farnese could simply sail out into the channel with his barges filled with troops.
-Parma had continually informed the king that his passage to the channel was blocked by English and Dutch ships, and the only way he could bring his boats out was if the Armada cleared the blockade.
+Upon Moresin's return on 22 June, the report he made to Parma caused him distress.
+Medina Sedonia was under the impression that Parma could simply sail out into the channel with his barges filled with troops.
+Parma had continually informed the king that his passage to the channel was blocked by English and Dutch ships, and the only way he could bring his boats out was if the armada cleared the blockade.

-The fleet was sighted in England on July 29, when it appeared off the Lizard in Cornwall.
+The fleet was sighted in England on 29 July (N.S), when it appeared off the Lizard in Cornwall.
 The news was conveyed to London by a system of beacons that had been constructed along the south coast.
 The same day the English fleet was trapped in Plymouth Harbour by the incoming tide.
 The Spanish convened a council of war, where it was proposed to ride into the harbour on the tide and incapacitate the defending ships at anchor.
-From Plymouth Harbour the Spanish would attack England, but Philip explicitly forbade Medina Sidonia from engaging, leaving the Armada to sail on to the east and toward the Isle of Wight.
-As the tide turned, 55 English ships set out to confront the Armada from Plymouth under the command of Lord Howard of Effingham, with Sir Francis Drake as vice admiral.
-The rear admiral was Sir John Hawkins.
+From Plymouth Harbour the Spanish would attack England, but Philip explicitly forbade Medina Sidonia from engaging, leaving the armada to sail on to the east and towards the Isle of Wight.
+As the tide turned, 55 English ships set out to confront the armada from Plymouth under the command of Lord Howard of Effingham, with Sir Francis Drake as vice admiral.
+The rear admiral was John Hawkins.